-There will come a point in your business life when you’re ready to hire this out to a pro, but if you’re just getting started or have a small budget, then learning how to design a custom logo yourself is worth the effort.
-All you need are some step-by-step instructions and examples.
+There will come a point in your business life when you’re ready to hire this out to a pro, but if you’re just getting started or have a small budget, then learning how to design a custom logo yourself is worth the effort, you can also use the free GoDaddy Logo Maker.
+Here are some step-by-step instructions and examples.

 How to design a logo in 12 steps